TESTARtool/TESTAR_dev/README.md

 ### The subroutine specific software

 The files for this framework are located in
- framework
+- framework
-– /testar/src/nl.ou.testar.subroutine
+  * /testar/src/nl.ou.testar.subroutine

- examples
+- examples
-– /testar/resources/settings
+  * /testar/resources/settings

- tgherkin
+- tgherkin
-– /testar/src/nl.ou.testar.tgherkin
+  * /testar/src/nl.ou.testar.tgherkin

 – /tgherkin
-– /native/src/.ou.testar.tgherkin.grammar
+  * /native/src/.ou.testar.tgherkin.grammar

+### Options

 There are currently two options within the framework to implement a subroutine for a specific site:

- TG Tgherkin option
+- TG Tgherkin option
   The subroutine is using a Tgherkin file to run the subprocess.

- CA Compound Action option
+- CA Compound Action option
   The subroutine is using compound actions to run the subprocess.

 ### The TG option